ecostruxure-openapi/energy-and-sustainability-scoring/code-samples/javascript/README.md

 **Meters and measurement types**
 - Retrieve all meters installed at a given site, including the list of measurements and units they support

-**Sites registration**
-- Allows the Scoring Partner, to register a site providing the scores related details and thus starting automatically a data pipeline to collect all timeseries related information

 **Time series**
 - Retrieve all timeseries for any given site and for an arbitrary time period